awsdocs/amazon-workspaces-user-guide/doc_source/client_troubleshooting.md

 ## It sometimes takes several minutes to log in to my WorkSpace<a name="login_delay"></a>

 Group Policy settings set by your system administrator can cause a delay on login after your WorkSpace has been launched or rebooted\.
-This delay occurs while the Group Policy settings are being applied to the WorkSpace and is normal\.
+This delay occurs while the Group Policy settings are being applied to the WorkSpace, and is normal\.

 ## Sometimes I am logged off of my WorkSpace, even though I closed the session, but did not log off<a name="logged_out"></a>

 Your system administrator applied a new or updated Group Policy setting to your WorkSpace that requires a logoff of a disconnected session\.

+## I forgot my password and tried to reset it, but I didn’t receive an email with a reset link<a name="reset_password"></a>

+Contact your Amazon WorkSpaces administrator for assistance\.

-## I can't connect to the Internet from my WorkSpace<a name="internet_access"></a>
+## I can't connect to the internet from my WorkSpace<a name="internet_access"></a>

-WorkSpaces cannot communicate with the Internet by default\.
-Your administrator must explicitly provide Internet access\.
+WorkSpaces cannot communicate with the internet by default\.
+Your administrator must explicitly provide internet access\.

 ## I installed a third\-party security software package and now I can't connect to my WorkSpace<a name="security_software"></a>

 You can install any type of security or firewall software on your WorkSpace, but Amazon WorkSpaces requires that certain inbound and outbound ports are open on the WorkSpace\.
 If the security or firewall software that you install blocks these ports, the WorkSpace might not function correctly or might become unreachable\.
 For more information, see [Port Requirements for Amazon WorkSpaces](https://docs.aws.amazon.com/workspaces/latest/adminguide/workspaces-port-requirements.html) in the *Amazon WorkSpaces Administration Guide*\.

 To restore your WorkSpace, ask your administrator to rebuild your WorkSpace\.
-You will have to re\-install the software and properly configure port access for your WorkSpace\.
+You then have to re\-install the software and properly configure port access for your WorkSpace\.

 ## I am getting a 'network connection is slow' warning when connected to my WorkSpace<a name="latency_warning"></a>

-If the roundtrip time from your client to your WorkSpace is longer than 100ms, you can still use your WorkSpace, but this may result in a poor experience\.
-A slow roundtrip time can be caused by many factors, but the following are the most common:
+If the round\-trip time from your client to your WorkSpace is longer than 100ms, you can still use your WorkSpace, but this might result in a poor experience\.
+A slow round\-trip time can be caused by many factors, but the following are the most common:
-+ You are too far from the AWS region that your WorkSpace resides in\.
-For the best WorkSpace experience, you should be within 2000 miles of the AWS region that your WorkSpace is in\.
++ You are too far from the AWS Region that your WorkSpace resides in\.
+For the best WorkSpace experience, you should be within 2000 miles of the AWS Region that your WorkSpace is in\.
 + Your network connection is inconsistent or slow\.
 For the best experience, your network connection should provide at least 300 kbps, with capability to provide over 1 Mbps when viewing video or using graphics intensive applications on your WorkSpace\.

 ## I got an invalid certificate error on the client application\.
 What does that mean?<a name="client_cert_error"></a>